 Free 4-Part Workshop for Fundraisers!

-On March 19th I’m re-launching my FREE online workshop, Don’t Ask, Don’t Get, to help fundraisers – development folks, executive directors, and anybody who asks one-on-one for donations.
+On July 20th I’m re-launching my FREE online workshop, Don’t Ask, Don’t Get, to help fundraisers – development folks, executive directors, and anybody who asks one-on-one for donations.
 Last Fall almost 2,000 people registered and came away with a richer understanding of the art and science of asking.
+This year being comfortable and effective asking for gifts is even more important than ever.

 Here are 8 great reasons to register: